Pigeon Boy

-Pigeon Boy is a children's cartoon created by Millimages of France, and is shown on a number of television networks, including the Australian Broadcasting Corporation in Australia.
-It is set in the fictional city of Ultrapolis and centres on the lives of three teenagers: Pigeon Boy, and his two friends, Arthur and Chloe.
+Pigeon Boy is a children's animated television series co-produced by Millimages and France 3.
+Comprising 26 episodes, the series has been broadcast on a number of television networks, including the ABC-TV programming block ABC Kids in Australia.
+It is set in the fictional city of Ultrapolis and centres on the lives of three teenagers: Randolf and his two friends, Arthur and Chloe.